List of Outrageous Fortune characters: Pascalle West

 Pascalle West (Siobhan Marshall) is Cheryl and Wolf West's oldest daughter.
-Pascalle is 17 when the show begins.
+Pascalle is in her late teens when the show begins.
 In series 1 her ambition is to become a model like her hero Rachel Hunter.
 She manages to get some modelling work and also a degree of fame after having an affair with a local celebrity.
 In series 2 she is sentenced to community service at a retirement home after being caught shoplifting.
 The experience of looking after the elderly makes her less shallow and gives her a positive new age philosophy.
 While at the retirement home, she meets and becomes engaged to Dr. Bruce Khan.
 She tells him she is a virgin, when in fact she has been quite promiscuous.
 She agrees to star in a pornographic movie directed by Loretta in order to raise money to have hymen restoration surgery.
 However Bruce sees the movie (which has been edited to be more graphic than Pascalle wanted) and he dumps her.
 She then makes a series of internet videos about positive thinking, which are seen by American millionaire Milt Delaney, who she marries.
 Early in series 4 Milt has a heart attack and dies, making Pascalle a rich widow.
 She uses the money to start up a company selling 'the best bag ever'.
 The money attracts Loretta's boyfriend Nicky Greegan, who dumps Loretta for Pascalle.
 They become engaged, but Pascalle dumps Nicky after his sister Sheree defrauds Pascalle's company, putting her out of business.
 Pascalle becomes involved with Nicky's nemesis, D.S.
 Zane Gerard.
 After Nicky confesses to bank robbery in order to free Ted, Pascalle takes him back.
 Gerard begins harassing Pascalle and her family.
 At the end of series 5, this culminates in a raid on the West house in which Cheryl stabs Gerard and Gerard shoots Pascalle.
 Nicky escapes from prison and tries to persuade Pascalle to elope with him, but after an armed stand-off she refuses.
 Later in series 6 she falls in love with Judd and the two start an affair.
 At the end of the final series she leaves to be with him.